 8. Brewer’s Blackbirds

-Brewer’s blackbirds are medium-sized birds.
-The males are of glossy black coats having greenish colour with purple head whereas the females are of plain brown colour.
-Brewer’s blackbirds live in a very wide range of habitats.
+Brewer’s blackbirds live in an extensive range of habitats.
 They can live in parks, backyards, grasslands, woodlands, grazing animals, fields, meadows, and marshes.

 They prepare their nest from grass and twigs twisted together in trees or shrubs.
 They first make a mud lining to hold them together and then apply a coat of soft grass to the mud line.
-Their favourite food is cracked corn, hulled sunflowers seeds, and millets.

 Botanical Name: Euphagus cyanocephalus